selwynpolit/d9book/book/setup_mac.md

 In the System settings, displays, set your main display monitor to the monitor that you want.
 Otherwise things pop up on the other monitors.

+## Show speaker icon in menu bar

+If the Sound control isn't in the menu bar, choose Apple menu > System Settings, then click Control Center in the sidebar.
+(You may need to scroll down.)
+Click the pop-up menu next to Sound on the right, then choose whether to show Sound in the menu bar all the time or only when it's active.

 ## Homebrew